igorwojda/android-showcase/README.md

 ## Dependency management

-Gradle [versions catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) is used to centralize dependency management - share third-party dependency coordinates (group, artifact, version) across all gradle projects (app modules).
+Gradle [versions catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:version-catalog) is used as a centralized dependency management -third-party dependency coordinates (group, artifact, version) are shared across all gradle projects (app modules).

 All of the dependencies are stored in the [libs.versions.toml](./gradle/libs.versions.toml) file (default location).
 The [TOML](https://toml.io/en/) file consists of 4 major sections: